 Losing your job can lead to more than just losing your current means of livelihood.
 It can make finding future employment difficult and result in emotional, mental, and even physical health damage.
 It can affect not only but your family when you have dependents you support.
-At Moss Bollinger, we understand the stress associated with a wrongful termination.
+At Moss Bollinger, we understand the stress associated with being wrongfully fired.
 That is why our legal team of skilled trial lawyers work so hard to help you pursue rightful compensation for your losses.

 Examples of wrongful termination claims can include but are not limited to the following:

 - Fired in violation of an implied contract.
 An implied contract is an agreement between you and your employer that is not written but has been created by mutual conduct.
 Your employer must have said or done things to imply that you would not be terminated.
 This can be difficult to prove.

 - Fired in violation of public policy.
 This can include being fired because you refused to break the law, for reporting a violation of the law, for performing a legal duty such as jury duty, or for exercising any right or privilege granted to you under law, such as filing a complaint against your employer with a governmental agency.

 - Fired for filing a workers’ compensation claim.

 - Fired for making a complaint about workplace harassment, sexual harassment, discriminatory practices, or any other violation of your civil rights or employee rights under the law.
 This can include such examples as being fired because of your age so that you can be replaced by a younger person at a lower rate of pay, being deliberately laid off because you are pregnant or because of your gender orientation.